-In my view, a good burger (and hosting plan) should offer simplicity, with all of the components working toward the overall goal of the perfect bite.
-Web hosting’s similar.
-There are expensive options out there that have become popular because their price tags come with names that identify them as the prime five-star restaurants of web hosting options.
+In my view, a good burger (and shared hosting plan) should offer simplicity, with all the elements working toward the overall goal of the perfect bite.
+Web hosting is similar; expensive options are popular because the price tags come with brand names whose reputations promise a five-star menu of web hosting options.

-1. Hostinger Web Hosting Prices — Starting at $0.99
+1. Hostinger Web Hosting Prices — Starting at $1.99 / Month

-While unlimited storage and bandwidth are the norm elsewhere, Hostinger also throws in limitless websites, databases, FTP users, subdomains, and parked domains for most customers.
+While unlimited storage and bandwidth are the norms elsewhere, Hostinger also throws in limitless websites, databases, FTP users, subdomains, and parked domain names for most customers.

-Or, you can quickly add and customize your options to include domain and email hosting, and optimized configurations for WordPress before scaling to equally affordable cloud and VPS packages.
+Or, you can quickly add and customize your options to include domain and email hosting, with optimized configurations for WordPress before scaling to an equally affordable cloud or VPS hosting plan.

-If you’re interested in seeing what the industry’s upstart option is all about, click here to learn more about Hostinger.
+If you’re interested in seeing what the industry’s upstart hosting option is all about, click here to learn more about Hostinger.

-2. Bluehost Web Hosting Prices — Starting at $2.95
+2. Bluehost Web Hosting Prices — Starting at $2.95 / Month

 When you think of Bluehost, the first thing that comes to mind should be big value at a low premium.
-The host’s shared hosting service is a great way to get the most bang for your buck.
+The host’s shared web hosting service is a great way to get the most bang for your buck.

 Bluehost allows for simple domain management, allowing users to track, transfer, or update domains in a centralized location.
 Unlimited email accounts are also included and come with filters, secure POP3, and third-party client compatibility, among other features.

-- FREE Weebly site builder and CloudFlare CDN
+- FREE Weebly website builder and Cloudflare CDN

-- Get 63% off today (was $7.99/month)
+- Get 63% off today with our Bluehost coupon

 - Get started on Bluehost now.

-Bluehost also ensures optimal site performance — even in a shared environment — by recognizing sites that are consuming a lot of resources and temporarily reassigning them to other servers.
+Bluehost also ensures optimal site performance — even in a shared server environment — by recognizing sites that are consuming a lot of resources and temporarily reassigning them to another web server.

-3. iPage Web Hosting Prices — Starting at $1.99
+3. iPage Web Hosting Prices — Starting at $1.99 / Month

 Don’t be fooled by the price.
 Though it’s one of the cheapest hosting options out there, iPage has a long list of add-ons that regularly put it at the top of our reviews.